Office of International Relations

 2. Passport

-6. Certificate of Withdrawal from the non-degree program, if you changed your student status from "research student" to "master's or doctoral course student" during the current period of stay.
+7. Certificate of Withdrawal from the non-degree program, if you changed your student status from "research student" to "Master's or doctoral course student" during the current period of stay. ⇒Office of International Students

-When youextend your stay, your Resident Card will be renewed so please make sure to check with the city office.
+When you extend your period of stay, your residence card will also be renewed.
+Please be sure to check with the city office.

 • Re-entry Permit